Remillard/VHDL-Mode/README.md

 **Port Interface Copy/Paste Functions**

 It may help to remember `p` for port, then `w` for write (to buffer).
 The other mnemonics are fairly straightforward.
+These commands are also available with the right-click context menu under the `VHDL Mode` heading.

 * Copy Ports : `M-k p w`
 * Paste as Signals : `M-k p s`